High fines necessary in big-money elections

 “It leads one to wonder: if full disclosure had been made, would that have made the difference?” said David Ammons, the longtime Associated Press reporter who now chairs the state Public Disclosure Commission.
 “They wanted it to fail, and it did fail by a whisper.
 That’s the power of money.”

 Without registering as a political committee until the state filed a lawsuit, the trade group funneled $11 million into the “No on 522” effort.
-A judge found the scheme so egregious, he imposed a $6 million fine, then tripled it for intentionally breaking state law.
+A judge found the scheme so egregious, she imposed a $6 million fine, then tripled it for intentionally breaking state law.
 The $18 million penalty is the largest for a campaign-finance violation in American history and shows future campaigns Washington rigorously enforces its gold-standard disclosure laws.

 While the court rightly upheld the power to triple punitive damages for deliberate transgressions, the mandate also requires lower courts to reexamine the dollar amount involved.
 Both the state and U.S. constitutions prohibit “excessive fines.”
 As eye-popping as the total penalty in this case was, it’s in line with the size of the chicanery.
 State courts should restore the full fine.
 Ferguson must establish a thorough legal rationale that can withstand scrutiny if the issue moves into a federal courtroom.
 The U.S. Supreme Court cleared a path for huge corporate spending in elections with the 2010 Citizens United ruling, and the high court’s membership has grown more conservative since then.